Chai Latte From Scratch

 - I am using regular 2% milk.
 But, almond milk, coconut milk, or soy milk would also be delicious.
 Use soy milk to make this vegan.

-- I am using regular English tea bags but you can also use Earl Grey or Indian tea bags.
+- I am using regular English tea bags, but you can also use Earl Grey or Indian tea bags.

 - To sweeten, I like using honey or maple syrup.
 And yet, brown sugar has a wonderful caramel-like molasses flavor and also adds color.
-Use vegan sweetener to make this vegan.
+Use a vegan sweetener to make this vegan.

 - Today, I topped it with whipped cream because it looks so fancy and pretty.
 But, usually, I just have mine as is without any whipped cream on top.
 Just a sprinkle of cinnamon and nutmeg works for me.
 You can even top it with milk foam.

-Chai spice latte
+Step-by-step: Chai spice latte

 Using chai spice mix